Do scratch removal products work?

 Why professionals don't just use them

 If a consumer scratch remover genuinely sorted the problem, the trade would use it -- it's cheap, it's quick, and it's already on the shelf.
-We don't, and there's a reason for that.
+We don't, and there's a reason.
 Proper paintwork correction uses a graded set of compounds and pads worked by a machine polisher, with each stage chosen for the paint's hardness, the scratch's depth, and how much clear coat is left to play with.

 • Multiple cuts with progressively finer compounds so you aren't left with haze or swirl marks.